 If your dog is the hot kind

-I have taken Baloo on numerous camping trips and we both really enjoy it.
+I’ve taken Baloo on numerous camping trips (such as in Switzerland) and we both really enjoy it.
 Until now, we have only been camping during the warmer seasons of the year.
 So the temperature never dropped below about 45° F (7.2° C).
 In those cases I like to make it as easy as possible.
 On our first trip, I forgot his blanket where he usually sleeps on when we’re on a trip.
 So I just put my down jacket in a corner and told him to sleep there.
 He happily curled up on it and didn’t seem to be cold at all.
 Even if your pup doesn’t want a sleeping bag, he should always have something to lie on.
 The cold that comes from the ground can’t be underestimated.
 So either bring his blanket or for colder nights a mattress.

 Baloo is a miniature Poodle so I actually expected him to be cold much quicker.
 But no, he hates to be covered and gets hot only by lying on my lap.